Urgent care vs. ER

 For immediate treatment for non-life-threatening injuries or illnesses.

 Hours: 60-80 hours per week

-Wait Time: 30 minutes or less on average
+Wait time: 30 minutes or less than average

 Do not ignore an emergency.
 Take action if a situation seems life-threatening.
 Head to your nearest emergency room or call 9-1-1 or your local emergency number right away.
 If you are advised to follow up with your primary care provider, please do so within the recommended time frame.

 Emergency room visits often require a much higher copayment and/or coinsurance than an office visit or urgent care visit.
 Emergency rooms are always open, but waiting periods may be longer because patients with life-threatening emergencies will be treated first.

 Urgent care clinics can treat a wide variety of symptoms, including:

 - Minor cuts and puncture wounds (head, hands, fingers)

 - Headache and migraines

 - Muscle pain or strain in the low back, knee, ankle, foot, wrist, shoulder or neck